 A variety of food options abound as well.
 Try J.L.
 Beers, a hole in the wall eatery where burgers meet beers and seating for 24 means a regular lineup that’s worth the wait, or dine on the rooftop of Rhombus Guys.
 At the Wurst Bier Hall, you can sample a variety of unique beers and food, or head to Vinyl Taco for tacos and music on vinyl (remember records) played on turntables (skip) turntables (skip) turntables.
 If you seek mosaic foods, try Mezzaluna where executive chef Eric Watson uses fresh locally sourced products to create a diverse menu based on traditional American fare.

-While shoppers, the business community and students keep the area hopping all day, downtown is just as vibrant at night with live music and entertainment ranging from the pub feel of Old Broadway to poetry readings at Atomic Coffee and Wine Bar to live bands at the Red Raven.
+While shoppers, the business community and students keep the area hopping all day, downtown is just as vibrant at night with live music and entertainment ranging from the pub feel of Old Broadway to live bands at the Red Raven.